Peanuts-83/nextjs-blog/posts/images.md

 ## Responsive image

 An important option for responsive image management is the proper use of **layout** property.
-Here are he accepted options you will have to use :

-The **layout** behavior of the image as the viewport changes size.
+Here are the accepted options you will have to use for the **layout** behavior of the image as the viewport changes size :

 * **intrinsic** (default)
     - Behavior : Scale down to fit width of container, up to image size
     - srcSet : 1x, 2x (based on imageSizes)
     - sizes : N/A